-If you need to get a GED or improve your English, math or reading skills, check out Academic Affairs on page 27.
+If you need to earn your High School Equivalency (HSE) or improve your English, math or reading skills, check out Academic Affairs on page 28.
 These classes build a firm foundation of skills, whether you plan to continue in college or enter the job market.

 If you're looking for the shortest route to a rewarding career, some of our applied science programs may appeal to you, such as Farrier Science, Artistic Silversmithing, or Wind Energy Technology.

-If you have the leisure time to pursue a lifelong interest, you may be interested in some of our special programs, such as Paleontology or Fine Arts/Bronze, while pursuing an Associate of Arts Degree.
+If you have the leisure time to pursue a lifelong interest, you may be interested in some of our special programs, such as Paleontology or Fine Arts, while pursuing an Associate of Arts Degree.